 Bedroom 2: a pretty twin with a small flatscreen TV.

-The bathroom: is tiled with a bath, WC, basin and separate shower cubicle.
+The bathroom: is tiled with WC, basin and separate shower cubicle.

 Exterior: there is a sunny open patio with garden furniture and stunning views.
 Plenty of parking